lukifer23/svg-X/README.md

 The `color` option sets the fill color for traced paths, while `background` controls the canvas behind them.
 Adjusting these values can dramatically change the SVG appearance (for example, white paths on a black background for a negative effect).

-Enable **Color Preservation** in the Settings panel to sample and apply the original image colors instead of a single foreground/background combination.

 ### Complex Image Mode

 The application includes a **Complex Image Mode** specifically designed for handling: